“Man’s Search for Meaning” tells the story of Holocaust survivor Viktor Frankl.

 You have just read a neatly organized summary with all the biggest lessons.
-But I had to spend some time to put it all together from different parts of the books.
+But I had to spend some time putting it all together from different parts of the books.

 But it’s a minor detail really.

-You will finish reading Man’s Search for Meaning way too quickly and there won’t that many books which can compare.
+You will finish reading Man’s Search for Meaning way too quickly and there won’t be that many books that can compare.

 That’s the biggest con I can think of.